The Columbia Pro Cantare

 to hear the Chamber Singers performing Der Schmid, from

 Robert Schumann's Romanzen und Balladen III, op.
-145:
+145: during the

 What the Critics Say

 "...the Chamber Singers gave an extraordinary account of Clement Janequin's Song of the Birds, one of the most difficult Renaissance madrigals to sing.
 Unfazed by old French, high pitches, polyphony and the sheer length of the thing, the singers had the starlings, thrushes, robins, nightingales and cuckoos of the text chirping away with utter abandon.
 Bravo!" – The Sun